StimulCross/nestjs-ttl-cache/README.md

 }
 ```

-The resulting string will be appended to the cache key: `__UsersService.getUserById:123456789__`.
+The resulting string will be appended to the cache key, such as: `__UsersService.getUserById:123456789__`.

-In this way you can stringify any data structure in the function, for example a plain object:
+This approach allows you to stringify any data structure within the function, including objects.

 ```ts
 import { Injectable } from '@nestjs/common';